 Solar Industry News

-Massachusetts has long offered some of the most supportive incentives for buying into clean energy, with an increasing focus on solar.
-By combining state incentives with federal support like the Renewable Clean Energy Tax Credit, Massachusetts residents are learning that this year is one of the best yet for investing in solar and related technologies.
+With the fourth-highest residential solar adoption rate nationwide, Massachusetts has long offered some of the most supportive incentives for transitioning your home and business to clean energy.
+By combining state incentives with federal support like the Renewable Clean Energy Tax Credit, Massachusetts homeowners are learning that this year is one of the best yet for investing in solar and related technologies.

 The Renewable Clean Energy Tax Credit